Richmond Rent Program Reopening June 21, 2021 | In-Person Visits by Appointment Only

-The 2020 AGA may only be applied to tenancies in effect prior to September 1, 2019 and according to the City Attorney's Office, pursuant to Contra Costa County Urgency Ordinance No. 2020-26, Landlords of rent-controlled units may not increase the rent through January 31, 2021, with certain exceptions.
-During this time, we are directing Landlords and Tenants to refer to the new state law AB 3088, specifically the COVID-19 Tenant Relief Act of 2020, which currently protects qualifying tenants from eviction for non-payment of rent through January 31, 2021.
+The 2021 AGA may only be applied to tenancies in effect prior to September 1, 2020 and according to the City Attorney's Office, pursuant to Contra Costa County Urgency Ordinance No. 2021-20, Landlords of rent-controlled units may not increase the rent through September 30, 2021, with certain exceptions.

 The Annual General Adjustment (AGA) is an annual rent increase for Controlled Rental Units permitted by the Richmond Fair Rent, Just Cause for Eviction, and Homeowner Protection Ordinance.
 The Annual General Adjustment is calculated based on the percentage change in the Consumer Price Index of the Bay Area, which includes San Francisco, Oakland, and San Jose.

 Are Landlords Allowed to “Bank” Annual General Adjustment Rent Increases?